FM4 Frequency Festival: History

-2005 suffered from typical problems of Austrian festivals of that year: On the one hand, many last-minute cancellations of band performances, but on the other mainly grasslands getting flooded by rain that had lasted weeks already before the festival began and that largely continued during the festival too.
+2005 suffered from typical problems of Austrian festivals of that year: On the one hand, multiple last-minute cancellations of band performances, but on the other mainly grasslands getting flooded by rain that had lasted weeks already before the festival began and that largely continued during the festival too.
 Besides making it virtually impossible to walk through the – at times more than 50 cm deep – mud on the camping sites and on the way to the stages, almost all cars had to be towed to the road by tractors on departure, because they could not move on the parking sites that were exclusively on grassland.
 Furthermore, the rain was the final reason why a bridge connecting the inner race track (where the main stage is) with the outer race track (where the camping sites are accessible from) collapsed on the evening of the second day.
-31 people were injured, although none seriously, but a panic could be averted, mainly thanks to the coincidence that the Red Cross tent was very close to the bridge.
-The organisers very quickly secured and illuminated the area and arranged pathways for ambulances to come in and pick up the injured.
+31 people were injured, although none seriously, but a panic could be averted, mainly thanks to the coincidence that the Red Cross tent was close to the bridge.
+The organisers secured and illuminated the area and arranged pathways for ambulances to come in and pick up the injured.
 Despite harsh criticism, it later turned out the organisers were not directly guilty of the event.
 They had hired a construction company that built the fundament of materials not suitable for outdoor use, unlike what had been agreed on.
 Pioneers of the Federal Armed Forces of Austria (the Bundesheer) constructed a replacement bridge out of aluminium and steel that very night, so that it could be used on the remaining, third day.

 In 2006, 43 bands performed on 17 and 18 August.
 As an exception the festival lasted only for two days and the headliners were Muse and Franz Ferdinand.

 In 2007, Die Ärzte, Nine Inch Nails, The Kaiser Chiefs and Seeed, performed between 15 and 17 August.
 One of the most talked about sets of the festival was that of Nine Inch Nails, in which they were booked between Die Ärzte and The Beatsteaks, meaning that they were booked between two German bands and as a result, were forced to play in front of a crowd who came to see both bands and saw NIN as an interval act.
-Many people in attendance were sitting on the floor and spoke into their cellphones while the band were performing.
+A number of people in attendance were sitting on the floor and spoke into their cellphones while the band were performing.
 This caused Trent Reznor to ask the crowd why they were there and who they were going to see, before asking the crowd if they were booked between two German bands.
 Some people in the crowd chanted for NIN, with Trent then asking why they were there looking bored when they could see other bands.
 At the end of the show, the band intentionally destroyed a camera which took a while for the tripod to be replaced.
 Reznor later posted on the band's blog that it was their worst show of the tour, with the worst audience alongside a picture of a Bratwurst.